TheOdinProject/curriculum/html_css/forms/form-validations.md

 - <a class="knowledge-check-link" href='#text-length-validations'>What validations can you use for checking text length?</a>
 - <a class="knowledge-check-link" href='#number-range-validations'>How can you validate the minimum and maximum of numeric inputs?</a>
 - <a class="knowledge-check-link" href='#pattern-validations'>What can you use the pattern validation for?</a>
-- <a class="knowledge-check-link" href='#styling-validations'>What pseudo css selectors are available for styling valid and invalid inputs?</a>
+- <a class="knowledge-check-link" href='#styling-validations'>What pseudo CSS selectors are available for styling valid and invalid inputs?</a>